Travel guide

 Family or group Multiple devices, streaming 20 GB or top-up plan

-eSIM vs. campsite Wi-Fi and 4G routers
+eSIM vs. campground Wi-Fi and 4G routers

-Campsite Wi-Fi is free but unreliable, slow during peak hours, and tied to your pitch.
+Campground Wi-Fi is free but unreliable, slow at peak times, and tied to your pitch.
 A 4G router with its own SIM provides a more stable signal for many devices and sometimes supports external antennas that improve coverage in challenging areas, but it's an extra expense for the device and the line.
-An eSIM in your mobile, acting as a hotspot, easily covers a couple or a small family without buying anything additional.
+An eSIM on your phone, acting as a hotspot, is more than enough for a couple or small family without buying anything additional.
 If there are many of you and you travel often, a router might be worth it; for most, an eSIM is cheaper and more practical.
-Sharing from your mobile abroad works just as well: we explain it in how to use your mobile hotspot abroad.
+If your motorhome route crosses into another country during high season—for example, during the Easter break, when roads and campgrounds fill up—it's wise to have your connection sorted beforehand: we review this in the guide to eSIM for Easter travel.

-Tips to save battery and data
+Tips for saving battery and data

 On a road trip, battery and data are resources that run out quickly.
 With a few simple adjustments, you can extend both: turn off the hotspot when not in use, download maps and music offline, and limit background updates on all devices.